Insight Counseling Center

 Supervision and Consultation (Associates)

 We treat client confidentiality as both a professional obligation and a sacred trust.
 Every team member plays a vital role in protecting PHI, which includes all client identifiers, treatment details, and communications.
-Our commitment extends through every aspect of our telehealth work, honoring the therapeutic relationship and ensuring compliance with HIPAA and BBS regulations.

 Secure Systems